Why visit: history, architecture, Hungarian Crown Jewels

 Getting to the Parliament Building: Take the Subway (M2) to Kossuth tér, or Streetcar 2, which runs along the Pest riverfront and has a stop at Kossuth tér

-Insider Tip: The best way to take the tour is to book an appointment in advance (via e-mail at firstname.lastname@example.org or at email@example.com), as lines tend to be long and slow-moving.
-Show your reservation to the guard to avoid lineups and long waits.
-For more information and to book a tour, visit the Parliament's website at www.parlament.hu.
+Insider Tip: The best way to take the tour is to buy your ticket in advance (online at www.jegymester.hu/parlament), as lines tend to be long and slow-moving and there are only a limited number of tickets available.
+For more information and to book a group tour, visit the Parliament's website at www.parlament.hu.
 Also, if you hold a European Union passport, don't forget to take it with you, as you get a discount from the entrance fee.